-Dan Webb is "one of the leading trial lawyers in Chicago" and maintains a diverse litigation practice which takes in IP, product liability, securities, and white-collar defense work, in addition to antitrust disputes.
+KEY INDIVIDUALS Dan Webb is "one of the leading trial lawyers in Chicago" and maintains a diverse litigation practice which takes in IP, product liability, securities, and white-collar defense work, in addition to antitrust disputes.
 Of late, he has played active roles in the firm's representation of C.R.
 Bard in a case alleging anticompetitive practices against hospitals nationwide, and in the text messaging litigation.

 THE FIRM This group maintains a solid antitrust presence within Illinois and further benefits from the firm's extensive global reach.
 Commentators are quick to point to the strength of its healthcare practice, but it also has significant experience in defending class action work and cross-border merger review.
 Among its recent highlights was securing a notable settlement on behalf of Tatung Company of America in the TFT-LCD antitrust litigation.

 Sources say: "Their strengths in antitrust are obvious.
 They are increasingly global and have people around the world."

 KEY INDIVIDUALS Roxane Busey maintains an excellent reputation within the market.
 She is particularly recognized for her healthcare work, although she has wider antitrust experience, with recent undertakings including counseling for Accenture and merger review for Nidec-Shimpo.